 Threat index.
 A single-digit rating system that indicates the criticality of attacks on the application, regardless if the application is protected or not protected by a Citrix ADC appliance.
 The more critical the attacks on an application, the higher the threat index for that application.
 Values range from 1 through 7.

 The threat index is based on attack information.
 The attack-related information, such as violation type, attack category, location, and client details, gives you insight into the attacks on the application.
 Violation information is sent to Citrix ADM only when a violation or attack occurs.
-A large number of breaches and vulnerabilities lead to a high threat index value.
+Many breaches and vulnerabilities lead to a high threat index value.

 Safety index.
 A single-digit rating system that indicates how securely you have configured the Citrix ADC instances to protect applications from external threats and vulnerabilities.
 The lower the security risks for an application, the higher the safety index.
 Values range from 1 through 7.